-Automatic 4-month extension of time to file.
-You can get an automatic 4-month extension of time to file from the regular due date for your return (April 17 for calendar-year taxpayers) by filing Form 4868.
+Automatic 4-month extension of time to

+file.
+You can get an automatic 4-month extension of time to file from the regular due date for your return (April 15, 1996, for calendaryear taxpayers) by filing Form 4868.
 You must file Form 4868 by the due date for your income tax return.

-If you qualify for the automatic extension until June 15 because your tax home and your post of duty are outside the United States and Puerto Rico, the 4-month extension runs concurrently with the 2-month extension.
-You must file Form 4868 by the due date for your return as extended by the 2-month extension.
-Thus, if you file Form 4868 by June 15, 1995, you have until Tuesday, August 15, 1995, to file your return.
+If you qualify for the automatic extension until June 17, 1996, because your tax home and your post of duty are outside the United States and Puerto Rico, the 4-month extension runs concurrently with the 2-month extension.
+You must file Form 4868 by the due date for your return as extended by the 2- month extension.
+If you file Form 4868 by June 17, 1996, you have until August 15, 1996, to file your return.

-You should pay the properly estimated tax when you file Form 4868.
-However, you can get the 4-month extension without paying the tax, provided you properly estimated the tax liability.
+If you can, you should pay your properly estimated tax when you file Form 4868.
 If you do not pay the tax due, you may be charged a late-payment penalty.
-Interest on the unpaid tax lability will run from the original due date of the return.
 The late-payment penalty will not apply if, through withholding, etc., you paid at least 90% of your actual tax liability by the original due date of your income tax return.
+Interest on any unpaid tax liability will run from the original due date of the return.